YBrady/dataRepresentation/README.md

 **Student ID**: G00376355
 ___________________________________________

 ## Table of Contents ##
-1. Exercises & Work-a-Longs
+Exercises & Work-a-Longs
-2. Labs
+Labs
- 2.1 Lab01 - Car Viewer
- 2.2 Lab02 - Enhanced Car Viewer
- 2.3 Lab03 - Web Scraper
+XML

+Note - some labs were built on previous labs / exercises and so too was the file.